amplitude/amplitude-docs/content/collections/audiences/predictions-build.md

 1. To view the results of your prediction, click the *Predictions* tab from the Cohorts & Audiences page.
 This will show you a list of all the predictions created so far.
 2. Find your prediction and click it to open the prediction explorer's *Audience analysis* tab.
 Here, you’ll see the distribution of all users in your starting cohort:

-* * The Y-axis shows the likelihood a user will convert (i.e., arrive at the future outcome you specified earlier)
+* The Y-axis shows the likelihood a user will convert (i.e., arrive at the future outcome you specified earlier)
 * The X-axis shows the percentile of users

 You can select a range of users by percentile and see how many users fall in the range, the predicted conversion rate of users in that range, and the likelihood of conversion for those users relative to the average.

+{{partial:admonition type='note'}}
-**NOTE: percentile and probability are not the same thing**.
+**Percentile and probability are not the same thing**.
 If you select the 80% - 100% percentile range, this does NOT mean the users in it have an 80% - 99% probability to convert.
 Instead, it means they’re in the top 20% of users, as ranked by probability to convert.
+{{/partial:admonition}}

 ### Feature importance